 What to Expect During Your First Dialysis Treatment

-First, it’s important to understand how long the treatment process is.
+Understanding how long treatment is will give you a better idea of what life is like on dialysis.
 Although every patient is different, and this answer largely depends on the type of dialysis one is receiving, treatment usually takes about four hours and is administered three times a week.
 However, we recommend you speak with a doctor to know exactly what to expect during your treatment.

 Knowing that treatment will take a few hours, you can now plan accordingly.
 Many patients choose to have dialysis treatment in the evenings.
 It is worth noting that many dialysis centers offer treatment at night.
 Finally, you should also plan how you want to pass the time during your treatment (e.g. bring a book or a magazine, etc.).
 Planning ahead will make living with dialysis much easier.